NSARTTechnology Interaction

 IP Portfolio & Founders

-The full IP lifecycle and founder development — from diagnostics to licensing and an IP showcase.
+The full IP journey and founder support — from first review to licensing and an IP showcase.

 Strategic positioning

-Miras is built at the intersection of recognised mandates — Saudi Vision 2030, the OIC agenda, the Digital Cooperation Organization, and the UN SDGs.
-It is a language understood by development institutions, usable without disclosing commercial parameters.
+Miras is built around widely recognised goals — Saudi Vision 2030, the OIC agenda, the Digital Cooperation Organization, and the UN SDGs.
+It speaks the language development institutions understand, without revealing commercial details.

 Global Frameworks